thundercore/field-support/README.md

 # Thunder Core Field Support Template

+## Guide to the Implementation
+[`ethereum-hdwallet`](https://github.com/ethereumjs/ethereumjs-wallet/blob/master/test/hdkey.ts) provides a `fromMnemonic()` method that accepts a buffer or string, uses `bip32.mnemonicToSeedSync(s)` to produce a seed from the mnemonic then use [`ethereumjs-wallet/hdkey`](https://github.com/ethereumjs/ethereumjs-wallet/blob/master/test/hdkey.ts) to do the real work.

 ## Private Keys for Control of Accounts
 Either:
 1. Write your 12-word mnemonic (seed phrase) to a file named `.mnemonic` OR